amacgregor/amgr_phx/content/posts/20201108-using-abbreviations-instead-of-aliases.md

     title: "Using Abbreviations instead of Aliases",
     category: "Linux",
     tags: ["linux", "tips", "shell", "fish"],
-    description: 'Why you should start using abbreviations instead of aliases' }
+    description: "Why you should start using abbreviations instead of aliases" }
 ---